Yellen, in back-to-back appearances, could close out era of zero rates

 But the Fed's October statement quickly shifted expectations by pointing clearly at December, a process Yellen can complete in her Wednesday remarks on the economic outlook, which will be followed by a question and answer session with Economic Club of Washington president and Carlyle Group co-chief executive David Rubinstein.

-On Thursday, Yellen will discuss her outlook in a hearing before Congress' Joint Economic Committee, scheduled to begin at 10 a.m.
+On Thursday, Yellen will discuss her oultook in a hearing before Congress' Joint Economic Committee, scheduled to begin at 10 a.m.
+(1500 GMT).

 (Reporting by Howard Schneider; Editing by Chizu Nomiyama)